Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_billing/_index.md

 7. Click **Add events**.
 8. Click **Add endpoint** to save your endpoint.

-Reveal the Signing secret as you will need it later on the Marketplace side.
+Reveal the Signing secret, as you will need it later on the Marketplace side.

+{{< alert title="Note" color="primary" >}}
+Your Stripe account might not allow you to create a webhook with version 2022-11-15 of the Stripe API.

+Instead, use the [Postman Stripe API collection](https://www.postman.com/stripedev/workspace/stripe-developers/request/665823-60d86321-4c13-47be-a1f1-77f80443ab50?tab=body) to create the webhook and precise **2022-11-15** in the *api_version* field.
+{{< /alert >}}

 ### Enable the Billing Customer portal to use with your Stripe account